Container-Projects/container-rhel-examples/starter-httpd/help.md

 The container itself consists of:
     - RHEL7 base image
-    - systemd
-    - crond
     - Apache/2.4 w/ SSL
     - Atomic help file

 Files added to the container during docker build include: /help.1.

 # USAGE
-To use the starter-systemd container, you can run the atomic command with run, stop, or uninstall options:
+To use the starter-httpd container, you can run the atomic command with run, stop, or uninstall options:

-To run the starter-systemd container:
+To run the starter-httpd container:

-  atomic run acme/starter-systemd
+  atomic run acme/starter-httpd

-To stop the starter-systemd container (after it is installed), run:
+To stop the starter-httpd container (after it is installed), run:

-  atomic stop acme/starter-systemd
+  atomic stop acme/starter-httpd

-To remove the starter-systemd container (not the image) from your system, run:
+To remove the starter-httpd container (not the image) from your system, run:

-  atomic uninstall acme/starter-systemd
+  atomic uninstall acme/starter-httpd

 # LABELS
-The starter-systemd container includes the following LABEL settings:
+The starter-httpd container includes the following LABEL settings:

 That atomic command runs the docker command set in this label:

 `RUN=`

   LABEL RUN='docker run -tdi --name ${NAME} \
-        --stop-signal=RTMIN+3 \
-        -p 8080:80 \
+        -p 8080:8080 \
-        -p 8443:443 \
+        -p 8443:8443 \
-        ${IMAGE}' \
+        $IMAGE' \

-  The contents of the RUN label tells an `atomic run acme/starter-systemd` command to open ports 8080/8443 & set the name of the container.
+  The contents of the RUN label tells an `atomic run acme/starter-httpd` command to open ports 8080/8443 & set the name of the container.

 `Name=`

 The registry location and name of the image.
-For example, Name="acme/starter-systemd".
+For example, Name="acme/starter-httpd".

 `Version=`